 The patient qualifies for the numerator in the abstracted measure, but fails the corresponding eCQM

-Specification differences: At first glance, measure specifications for abstracted and electronic measures appear similar but there are subtle differences that can create significant differences in results.
+Specification differences: Measure specifications for abstracted and electronic measures may appear similar, but there are subtle differences that can create significant differences in results.

-If we look at STK-10 - Assessed for Rehabilitation, the measure logic is simple: A patient who had a stroke, and who is being discharged home, must be assessed for or receive rehab services.
+If we look at STK-10 - Assessed for Rehabilitation, the measure logic is simple: A patient who is being discharged home after having a stroke must be assessed for or receive rehab services.

 2. A patient fails the abstracted measure, but qualifies for the numerator in the corresponding eCQM